binli120/ind_analysis/infra/terraform/api-gateway/README.md

 ## Deployment Notes

-1. Ensure the ALB listener security group allows traffic from the VPC link security group on port 8000 (or whichever port the ECS service exposes).
+1. Ensure the ECS service is fronted by an ALB/NLB listener ARN and that the listener’s security group allows traffic from the VPC link security group on the service port.
-2. The VPC link subnets must reside in the same VPC as the ALB and have private routing to it.
+2. The VPC link subnets must reside in the same VPC as the load balancer and have routes to it.
-3. If you need to attach a custom domain, create the domain separately (`aws_apigatewayv2_domain_name`) and pass its name via `custom_domain_name`.
+3. If you need to attach a custom domain, create it separately (`aws_apigatewayv2_domain_name`) and pass the name via `custom_domain_name`.
+4. The imported OpenAPI spec currently includes the endpoints `/analyze`, `/s3/upload-analyze`, `/s3/markdown`, `/s3/markdown/summary`, `/s3/markdown/save`, `/s3/analysis/status`, and
+   `/s3/analysis/result`.
+Regenerate `openapi.json` (see repo root instructions) and update `openapi-proxy.json.tpl` if new endpoints are added.
-4. Update DNS (Route53, etc.) to point to the API Gateway domain once the mapping is provisioned.
+5. After `terraform apply`, update DNS (Route53, etc.) to point to the API Gateway domain or custom domain mapping.